Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-install.md

 Add a dependency entry in your `pom.xml` to import a library into your [Maven](https://maven.apache.org) project.

-For example, to include the latest version of the [Azure Management libraries for Java](#management):
+For example, to include the latest version of the [Azure management libraries for Java](#management):

 ```XML
 <dependency>